yu-jeffy/GPT-128kDocAnalyzer/README.md

 4. If in plaintext mode, you will be prompted to enter your custom prompt for the GPT-4 model.
 5. The program will process your document and return the analysis based on the chosen mode.

+### Understanding the Output
+- In plaintext mode, the output will be a direct response from the GPT-4 model based on your prompt and the content of the document.
+- In vector mode, the output will be the result of a more complex analysis involving vector embeddings and an agent to assist in document analysis.

 ## Example Prompts

 When using GPT-128kDocAnalyzer, crafting an effective prompt is crucial for obtaining the best results from the model.
 Below are some example prompts that you can use or modify according to your needs: